US airstrike targets Islamic State member in Afghanistan

 “We certainly are prepared and would expect future attempts,” Kirby said.
 He declined to describe details of any additional security measures being taken, including those implemented by the Taliban, around the airport gates and perimeter.
 He said there were fewer people in and around the gates Friday.

-Associated Press writers Aamer Madhani, Darlene Superville and Nomaan Merchant in Washington contributed to this report.
+Associated Press writers Aamer Madhani, Darlene Superville and Nomaan Merchant contributed to this report.

-This story has been corrected to reflect that the drone strike took place in Nangarhar province, not Nangahar.

 Credit: Gemunu Amarasinghe

-Note: This story has been corrected to reflect that the name of the province where the drone strike took place is Nangarhar, not Nangahar